Stanley G. Grizzle: Union experience

-While working as a porter, Grizzle became active in the Brotherhood of Sleeping Car Porters (BSCP), a trade union whose leader was the charismatic African American A. Philip Randolph.
+While working as a porter, Grizzle became active in the Brotherhood of Sleeping Car Porters (BSCP), a trade union whose leader was the A. Philip Randolph.

 Upon his return to Canada after serving in Europe during World War II, Grizzle became more active in the union.
-He was elected president of his union local, and pushed the Canadian Pacific Railway (CPR) to open the management ranks to black people.
-He also plunged into other causes and was a leader in Canada's nascent civil rights era of the 1950s, working with the Joint Labour Committee to Combat Racial Intolerance.
+He was elected president of his union local, and pushed the Canadian Pacific Railway (CPR) to open the management ranks to Black people.
+He was also a leader in Canada's nascent civil rights movement of the 1950s, working with the Joint Labour Committee to Combat Racial Intolerance.

 Political career

 In 1959, Grizzle and Jack White were the first Black Canadian candidates to run for election to the Legislative Assembly of Ontario for the Co-operative Commonwealth Federation (the predecessor to the New Democratic Party).
 In 1960, Grizzle went to work for the Ontario Labour Relations Board.
-In 1977 he was appointed a Citizenship Judge by Prime Minister Pierre Trudeau.
+In 1977 he was appointed a citizenship judge by Prime Minister Pierre Trudeau.

-Awards and acknowledgment
+Awards and recognition

 In recognition of his work with the BSCP and his civil rights work, Grizzle received the Order of Ontario in 1990 from Lieutenant-Governor Lincoln Alexander.
-As further recognition, he received the Order of Canada in 1995 from Governor General Roméo LeBlanc.
+He received the Order of Canada in 1995 from Governor General Roméo LeBlanc.

-Additionally, Grizzle recently received the Stanley Ferguson Lifetime Accomplishment award and received a grant of 25 shares of Coca-Cola stock.

-On November 1, 2007, a park on Main Street in Toronto's east end was dedicated the "Stanley G. Grizzle Park" in a ceremony hosted by Toronto Mayor David Miller.
+On November 1, 2007, a park on Main Street in Toronto's East End was dedicated the Stanley G. Grizzle Park in a ceremony hosted by then-mayor David Miller.

 Writer Suzette Mayr consulted Grizzle's book My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters in Canada as part of her research for her Giller Prize-winning 2022 novel The Sleeping Car Porter.

 Family

-Stanley was married in 1942 and later divorced in 1964 from Kathleen Victoria Toliver born in Hamilton, Ontario (deceased).

-Kathleen was a founding member of the Canadian Negro Woman's Association as well as a Canadian activist whose family today is still recognized as part of the Underground Railroad.
+Grizzle married Kathleen Victoria Toliver in 1942 they divorced in 1964.
+Toliver was a Canadian activist who was a founding member of the Canadian Negro Woman's Association and whose family was recognized as part of the Underground Railroad.

-They had 6 biological children, Patricia, journalist and actress Nerene Virgin, Pamela, Stanley Jr., Latanya, and Sonya, and 14 grandchildren.
+They had 6 biological children, Patricia, Nerene, Pamela, Stanley Jr., Latanya, and Sonya, as well as 14 grandchildren.